-From 2007 to 2013, the Tuckers and their co-conspirators, including Jonathan Mickle, made false representations to the government regarding the eligibility of Quantell and Intaset for small business, Service Disable Veteran Owned Small Business and other set-aside contracts, including the 2007 Camp Lejeune contract, 2007 Battle Creek, Michigan contract, 2008 Andrews Air Force Base contract, 2008 Beale Air Force Base contract, 2011 Langley Air Force Base contract and 2011 Camp Lejuene contract.
-The Tuckers and co-conspirators falsely represented the past revenues, ownership, controlling officers, distribution of profits, location and other key attributes of Quantell and Intaset to multiple federal agencies.
+From 2007 to 2013, the Tuckers and their co-conspirators made false representations to the government regarding the eligibility of Quantell and Intaset for small business contracts, Service Disabled Veteran Owned Small Business contracts and other set-aside contracts, including: the 2007 Camp Lejeune contract; 2007 Battle Creek, Michigan contract; 2008 Andrews Air Force Base contract; 2008 Beale Air Force Base contract; 2011 Langley Air Force Base contract; and 2011 Camp Lejuene contract.
+The Tuckers and their co-conspirators falsely represented the past revenues, ownership, controlling officers, distribution of profits, location and other key attributes of Quantell and Intaset to multiple federal agencies.
 When bid protests were lodged by competing firms, the Tuckers and co-conspirators prepared and submitted false responses.
-The Tuckers' actions cause other companies, which the government actually meant to support with set-aside contracts, to lose out on valuable opportunities to provide contracting services to the federal government.
+The Tuckers' actions prevented other companies, which the government meant to support with set-aside contracts, from providing contracting services to the federal government.

-The Tuckers used the money from the government contracts for their own personal benefit, including building, purchasing and leasing a 5,000 square foot residence in Swanton, Maryland; additions to the real property in Taneytown, Maryland, including a personal residence, gym, bar and break room equipped with high definition TVs, top of the line weight equipment, video games and combat wrestling equipment; additions to the real property in Keymar; 45 foot sailboat named "Quantell;" 2008 Audi A8; 2011 BMW; and mortgage payments related to real estate, watercraft and vehicles.
+The Tuckers used the money from the government contracts for their own personal benefit, including: building, purchasing and leasing a 5,000 square foot residence in Swanton, Maryland; additions to property in Taneytown, Maryland, including a personal residence, gym, bar and break room equipped with high definition TVs, top of the line weight equipment, video games and combat wrestling equipment; additions to their residence in Keymar; a 45 foot sailboat named "Quantell;" 2008 Audi A8; 2011 BMW; and mortgage payments related to real estate, watercraft and vehicles.

 The Tuckers and their co-conspirators used aliases and false identities to communicate with the U.S. Department of Defense (DOD) in order to falsely portray the past performance of Quantell.
-They created a fake corporate entity name Staff-It with a fake period of performance from 2005 to 2008 involving more than \$12 million of work by Quantell for Staff-It, and falsely indicated that Quantell was supplying service workers at military treatment facilities for Staff-It.
+They created a fake corporate entity named Staff-It with a fake period of performance from 2005 to 2008 involving more than \$12 million of work by Quantell for Staff-It.
+They falsely indicated that Quantell was supplying service workers at military treatment facilities for Staff-It.
 Then they created phone lines and had conspirators participate in false phone conversations with DOD representatives so as to deceptively win the 2011 Camp Lejeune contract.
 The Tuckers and their co-conspirators carried out similar schemes with respect to other past performances, establishing internet phone lines to spoof the location of businesses, and labeling the phone lines based on the fake company contact person.